bee-san/english-or-not/ENHANCED_DETECTION.md

 # Enhanced Gibberish Detection

-This document explains how to use the enhanced gibberish detection feature that integrates with the HuggingFace Inference API.
+This document explains how to use the enhanced gibberish detection library.

 ## Overview